What is the G6PD gene?

 Diet and Supplements that may help:

 This is one disorder that you really should talk with your doctor about and possibly consult a dietician.
 In addition to Fava beans and other legumes, there are quite a few foods that should be avoided.
-As far as drugs to be avoided, again, talk with your doctor or pharmacist.
+As far as medications to be avoided, again, talk with your doctor or pharmacist.

 More to read: